marcomq/nimview/README.md

 # Nimview
 A lightweight cross platform UI library for Nim, C, C++ or Python.
-The main purpose is to simplify creation of online / offline Desktop applications based on a HTML/CSS/JS layer to be displayed with Webview while also having the possibility to run the same applicatio on cloud with the same code.
+The main purpose is to simplify creation of online / offline applications based on a HTML/CSS/JS layer to be displayed with Webview or a browser.
+The application will run on cloud and on desktop with the same code.

 # About

-The target of this project is to have a simple, ultra lightweight cross platform, cross programming language UI layer for Desktop and Cloud applications that have just a few MB in static executable size.
+The target of this project is to have a simple, ultra lightweight cross platform, cross programming language UI layer for desktop and cloud applications that have just a few MB in static executable size.
 The UI layer will be completely HTML/CSS/JS based and the back-end should be using either Nim, C/C++ or Python code directly.
-Nim also acts as a "glue" layer as it makes it very easy to create python libs and can also create c libraries easily.
+Nim mostly acts as a "glue" layer as it can create python and C libraries easily.
-The final result should be a binary executable that runs on Linux, Windows or (untested) MacOS  without the requirement to have some kind of web-server running.
+The final result should be a binary executable that runs on Linux, Windows or (untested) MacOS Desktop.
+The application will only need to create a webserver in debug mode, or if there is no Desktop available.
-Running remote (cloud) server applications are possible too, but should use an additional authentication and security reverse proxy layer.
+Make sure to use an additional authentication and security reverse proxy layer when running on cloud for production.
 An Android Studio setup for nimview is here: ...

 Node.js is recommended if you want to build your Javascript UI layer with Svelte/Vue/React or the framework of your choice.
-During development in debug mode, the back-end code will also create a simple HTTP server by default, so you can use all your usual debugging and development tools in Chrome or Firefox.
+The HTTP server will run in debug mode by default, so you can use all your usual debugging and development tools in Chrome or Firefox.
 Webview on its own is a mess if you want to debug your Javascript issues.
+You might use it for production and testing, but you shouldn't focus Javascript UI development on Webview.

 This project is not intended to have any kind of forms, inputs or any additional helpers to create the UI.
 If you need HTML generators or helpers, there are widely used open source frameworks available, for example Vue-Bootstrap (https://bootstrap-vue.org/).